 - To remove from pan: unwrap, run a smooth bladed knife around the edges in case it's stuck, open the springform pan and remove, lift foil and place your palm between the metal pan and the foil .
 Carefully lift the cake holding it in one hand, push the foil down and lift the cake with your other hand.

-- Careful place on serving plate, top with crushed cookies and ganache.
+- Place it carefully on the serving plate, top with crushed cookies and drizzle with chocolate ganache.

 For the ganache: